 Make sure to watch these lesbian romance movies too!

 Nowadays, there are plenty of lesbian novels on the market, both old and new, ranging in various genres (including lesbian romance novels, of course!).
-Here are some of my top lesbian novels picks.
+Here are some of my picks for top lesbian novels.

 - The Miseducation of Cameron Post by Emily M. Danforth (2013)